vitaldb/vitalutils/vitalfile_webviewer/README.md

-# VitalFile Webviewer

-A lightweight web-based viewer for .vital files that enables visualization of vital signs data with no server-side requirements.
+# Vital File Web Viewer

+**Vital File Web Viewer** is a lightweight, browser-based tool for visualizing `.vital` files — a binary format used to store high-resolution vital signs data collected during surgery or intensive care.
+This tool provides an intuitive interface to explore `.vital` data on any operating system without the need for software installation or server-side components.
+It is intended for educational and research use.

+---

 ## Features

+- Cross-platform viewer with no installation required
-- Drag and drop interface for easy file loading
+- Drag-and-drop or file selection interface for `.vital` files
-- Support for multiple file selection and batch processing
+- Support for multiple file loading and in-memory file history
-- File history management with quick switching between loaded files
 - Two viewing modes:
-  - **Track View**: Displays all parameters in a traditional time-series format
+  - **Track View**: Time-series plots of all signal parameters
-  - **Monitor View**: Simulates a clinical patient monitor display
+  - **Monitor View**: Simulated patient monitor layout with waveform playback
-- Playback controls for Monitor View:
-  - Play/pause functionality
-  - Adjustable playback speed (1x, 2x, 4x, 6x)
-  - Timeline scrubbing
+- Playback controls: play/pause, speed control, frame-by-frame navigation, timeline scrubbing
-  - Frame-by-frame navigation
-- Responsive design that adapts to different screen sizes
+- Responsive layout adaptable to desktops, laptops, and tablets

+---

 ## Getting Started

-### Prerequisites
+### Requirements

-- A modern web browser (Chrome, Firefox, Safari, or Edge)
+- A modern web browser:
-- No server-side requirements - runs entirely in your browser
+  - Chrome (latest)
+  - Firefox (latest)
+  - Safari (latest)
+  - Edge (latest)

 ### Installation

-1. Clone the repository or download the source code
+1. Download or clone the repository.
-2. No build process required - open `index.html` in your browser to run the application
+2. Open `vitalfile_webviewer.html` or `index.html` in your browser.
+3. Load `.vital` files by drag-and-drop or by using the "Select Files" button.

+---

-### Usage
+## Usage

-1. Open `index.html` in your web browser
-2. Load .vital files using one of these methods:
-   - Drag and drop one or more `.vital` files onto the designated area
-   - Click "Select Files" to browse and select one or more files
-3. Files will be loaded and the first one displayed in Track View mode by default
-4. Use the file history dropdown to switch between loaded files
-5. Use the buttons at the top to switch between viewing modes:
-   - "Track View" - shows the traditional timeline view
-   - "Monitor View" - shows the patient monitor simulation
-6. In Track View mode, use the "Fit Width" or "100 Pixel/s" buttons to adjust the time scale
-7. In Monitor View mode, use the playback controls at the bottom to navigate through the data
+- Files are parsed directly in the browser; no internet connection is required.
+- Switch between loaded files using the dropdown menu in the top-left corner.
+- In **Track View**, you can zoom, pan, and change the time scale.
+- In **Monitor View**, you can navigate the timeline using playback controls.
+- All file processing is handled locally to ensure data confidentiality.

+---

+## How It Works

+- Files are decompressed in-browser using the [Pako](https://github.com/nodeca/pako) library.
+- Track data is parsed and rendered with HTML5 Canvas.
+- Monitor View simulates a bedside monitor using waveform and numeric displays.
+- UI interaction is handled via JavaScript and jQuery with asynchronous processing to ensure smooth performance.

+---

 ## File Structure

 ```
 vitalfile_webviewer/
 ├── index.html              # Main HTML file
+├── build-bundle.js         # Script to bundle the app into a single HTML file
 ├── static/
 │   ├── css/
-│   ├── img/
 │   └── js/
 │       ├── lib/            # Third-party libraries
 │       │   ├── jquery.min.js